sodaliAyran/koahealth-assignment/README.md

 ## Post Implementation Decisions
 - When I was just about to finish writing the design I realized I'm missing an endpoint to mark activities as completed.
 Therefore it is missing in the schema.
+- Since I'm not very familiar with node.js best practices I tried to write the code like I would do other programming languages.
+My main problem is the error handling.
+Normall I would just throw exceptions at the bottom levels of the code and have a wrapper function that catches all the custom exception I throw and return related HTTP responses.
+I was not able to do that here but I'm sure it is possible.
+- Another problem I faced was having database models in different files.
+For some reason when they are not in the same file my tests were failing therefore I merged them.
+- There is some logging, but Iim surprised that node.js does not log requests by default.
+I did not dive deep into it and tried to log exceptions mostly but the main problem is I'm using ```console.log``` which is running on the same thread of the application which means it comes with a small performance hit.
+I could have depended on an external logging library but decided not to do it.
+- Metrics are missing.
+Usually I would implement a latency metric emitter to show that I care about the metrics but this time I decided to skip it.
+- Test coverage is basically non existent.
+Normally I would have more unit tests coverage and a test database to check end to end functionality.
+Due to this being an interview question I wrote some tests to show that I do write tests.
+You can even check my commit history I write tests while I'm writing the code.
+- No pagination.
+Since this is a small project I decided not to have pagination because I did not want to change my list endpoints from GET to POST and I did not want to have url parameters.
+- No dynamic code documentation such as OpenAPI.
+I decided to use this README as the main API documentation.
+- The biggest bottleneck of this service is the User and Activity creation.
+If you check the code when I'm doing these operations I basically load every user and activity to the memory than query the database.
+This is not a scalable solution I'm aware and I'm happy to discuss alternatives in a system design interview.
+- No caching mechasnism either.
+Again I'm happy to discuss these during system design interview.